 Are you a homeowner trying to know the ins and outs of your home and are wondering what the purpose of your eavestrough is or if your home needs one?
-Eavestroughs are an essential part of your home and roof draining system that can save your house from dangers and damages.
+Eavestroughs are an essential part of your home and rain draining system that can save your house from water damage by use of a downspout.

 Keep reading to learn what an eavestrough does, and why it’s a good idea to have one.

-An eavestrough acts as a gutter system for your home.
+An eavestrough acts as a rain gutter system for your home.
 This system acts as a channel that collects water around the perimeter of your roof, discharging it to downspouts or downpipes.
 This works to take rainwater and snow thaw runoff from your roof down to a drainage system to help you avoid damages to your roofing.
+The easiest way to keep your rain gutters working properly is through an eavestrough cleaning.

 If your not yet convinced, we will highlight some key reasons an eavestrough is a must for your home.